The Difference Between FDA Registered, FDA Approved, and FDA Cleared

 CDRH – The Center for Devices and Radiological Health

 The Center for Devices and Radiological Health (CDRH) is a regulatory bureau within the U.S. Federal Food and Drug Administration (FDA) of the Department of Health and Human Services.
-They have the responsibility for implementing and enforcing the laws and regulations which apply to radiation- producing electronic products and medical devices that include lasers and light devices.
+They are responsible for implementing and enforcing the laws and regulations that apply to radiation-producing electronic products and medical devices, including lasers and light devices.

 IEC – The International Electrotechnical Commission

 The International Electrotechnical Commission is an international standards organization that prepares and publishes international standards for all electrical, electronic and related technologies – collectively known as “electrotechnology.”

 The American National Standards Institute (ANSI) oversees the creation and dissemination of business norms and standards in the United States.
 ANSI is a private and nonprofit organization that does not develop standards but oversees the creation of voluntary standards for various manufacturing processes, products, systems, services, and personnel in nearly every U.S. business sector.
 It also ensures that U.S. standards are consistent with international standards enabling U.S. products to be sold and used abroad.